unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 36](Images/Figure36.png)

-Let us begin by querying for the latest weekly pneumonia and influenza readings for Boston.
+We will start by querying for the latest weekly pneumonia and influenza readings for Boston.
 Before we actually get into the query itself, we will begin by introducing ourselves to this particular portion of the dataset and take a look at where exactly it is stored.

 1. Navigate to the **Entities** tab in ASTD.
 Click on the entity for our datset, `mr8w-325u`.